 Other attempts to make a digital gold currency were also made, but this was before the age of Bitcoin and Blockchain technology.

 Now with Blockchain established as a secure accounting method, and with Bitcoin becoming better known to the general public, a new era of gold-backed cryptocurrency is emerging.
 There is a proverbial (or is it a literal) gold rush happening now in the crypto world, and even countries are looking to issue their own gold-based cryptocurrency.

 The basic concept is certainly compelling.
 A token or coin is issued that represents a value of gold (for example 1 gram of gold equals 1 coin).
 The gram of gold is stored by the coin issuer, and can be traded with other coin holders.

-At a minimum the price of the coin will always the current gold rate.
-If the if cryptocurrency becomes popular then the price of the coin can potentially increase in value, greater than the value of gold.
+At a minimum the price of the coin will always equal the current gold rate.
+If the cryptocurrency becomes popular then the price of the coin can potentially increase in value, greater than the value of gold.
 If the cryptocurrency doesn’t take off then the value remains as the value of the gram of gold.
 It’s like a built in stop-loss.